archiecobbs/linode-apiv4-java/README.md

 # linode-apiv4-java

-This is a Java library for using Linode's version 4 API.
+This is a Java library for using [Linode's version 4 API](https://developers.linode.com/v4/introduction).
+This project contains these sub-modules:

 **linode-apiv4-java-model** defines Java model classes ready for JSON (de)serialization using [Jackson](https://github.com/FasterXML/jackson).

 **linode-apiv4-java-spring** relies on [Spring Framework](https://spring.io/) functionality to provide a convenient API for performing Linode REST API queries over HTTPS.

-**linode-apiv4-java-workers** adds a basic "worker pool" service on top of that.
+**linode-apiv4-java-workers** adds a basic "worker pool" service on top of **linode-apiv4-java-spring**.

 ### Status

-**Current status:** partially complete; partially tested.
+**Current status:** most basic functionality is complete and somewhat tested.

-Current release: None yet

-Current pre-release: `1.0.0-SNAPSHOT`
+**Current release:** 1.0.0

 ### Using It